1996 SeaDoo XP GPS Speedometer Gauge Replacement

-SeaDoo XP GPS Speedometer aftermarket replacement, swap, or upgrade.
-The stock top speed of a 1996 SeaDoo XP is between 54-57 mph, according the factory Dream-O-Meter.
+1996 SeaDoo XP GPS Speedometer aftermarket digital gauge replacement, swap, or upgrade for a non working speedometer or to correct inaccurate speed.
+From the factory, a stock 1996 SeaDoo XP top speed is between 54-57 mph, according the factory Dream-O-Meter.
 However, these numbers were often inflated.
-For example, one could easily manipulate top speed readings by simply turning while at full speed.
+For example, one could easily manipulate their top speed readings by simply turning while at full speed.

 1996 SeaDoo XP GPS Speedometer